Feature request #10727

 If you need to updates on in batch just leave the filter to Show Selected and it will update as the selection does.

-#4 Updated by Nathan Woodrow almost 6 years ago
+#4 Updated by Nathan Woodrow about 6 years ago

 - Operating System deleted (